 OAK provides the highest quality Scrum training, training materials and certified Professional Scrum Trainers (PSTs) to teach them.

-- Be able to take part in a Scrum Team
+- Take part in a Scrum Team

 - Effectively deliver valuable products

-- Leave the class with a handful of tips to identify common pitfalls and dysfunctions
+- Identification of common pitfalls and dysfunctions

 - Recognize the benefits of Scrum